Beyond Text-to-SQL: Can LLMs Really Debug Enterprise ETL SQL?: Experimental Settings

 \subsection{Dataset}

-Our training dataset consists of three components: \begin{itemize}[ leftmargin=0.5cm, itemindent=0.3cm, labelsep=0.2cm, topsep=0pt, parsep=0pt ] \item \textbf{Reverse-engineered data}: We manually injected bugs into correct SQL queries collected from production logs, yielding a total of $2,015$ samples. \item \textbf{Log-mined data}: We extracted erroneous SQL queries and their associated error messages from online execution logs.
+Our training dataset consists of three components: \begin{itemize}[ ] \item \textbf{Reverse-engineered data}: We manually injected bugs into correct SQL queries collected from production logs, yielding a total of $2,015$ samples. \item \textbf{Log-mined data}: We extracted erroneous SQL queries and their associated error messages from online execution logs.
 For each instance, the reference SQL was manually written and validated by domain experts, resulting in $1,971$ samples. \item \textbf{Synthetic data}: We generated additional samples from the BIRD~\citep{li2024bird} and Spider~\citep{yu2018spider} Text-to-SQL datasets to expand the SFT data, producing $1,054$ samples. \end{itemize}